Approximations and Learning for Continuous State and Action MDPs under Average Cost Criteria: Near Optimality of Quantized State and Action Space Approximations

 \section{Near Optimality of Quantized State and Action Space Approximations}

-In the following, we follow \cite{SaYuLi15c} \cite{SaLiYuSpringer} to arrive at approximate MDPs with finite state and action spaces.
-Different from \cite{SaYuLi15c} \cite{SaLiYuSpringer}, we will require weaker conditions for the average cost criteria (notably, only weak convergence will be sufficient for the average cost approximation results, unlike the total variation continuity assumption in \cite{SaYuLi15c} \cite{SaLiYuSpringer}).
+In the following, we build on the work of \cite{SaYuLi15c,SaLiYuSpringer} to construct approximate MDPs with finite state and action spaces.
+Unlike \cite{SaYuLi15c,SaLiYuSpringer}, we require weaker conditions for the average cost criterion: notably, only weak convergence is sufficient for the approximation results, rather than the total variation continuity assumed by \cite{SaYuLi15c,SaLiYuSpringer}.